Tushmit-p/Java-project---university-management-system-/README.txt

-NOTE: The DAO is contained in the src along with the jdbc file
-       Run the Relational Schema.sql for table creation

-University Management System

-Overview
+Repository struture:
+The repository contains the DAO classes in their respective packages i.e., course, department, faculty etc. The jdbc file is in the util package.
+The repository contains a relation schema.jpg to help visualize the sturcture of MySQL table

+---
+Project Overview:
 The University Management System is designed to streamline and automate key administrative processes within a university.
 It contains four main domains: Student Management, Faculty Management, Course Management, and Department Management.
 Each domain is aimed at enhancing the efficiency and organization of university operations.

 ---